eminemirhansener/5_Point_Cubic_Spline_Csharp/README.md

 **Example**

-Here is an example of how to use the C\# application for cubic spline interpolation:
+Here is an example of how to use the application for cubic spline interpolation:

 1. Input the sample data points:
     -   x Samples: 1, 3, 6, 7, 9